jsolve/jsolve.github.io/_posts/2015-05-21-unit-testing-exceptions-in-java.markdown

 You need to initialize caughtException with null (which is easy to forget), perform the exceptional operation, catch and assign thrown exception.
 Because of that it's not very clear what we are doing here.

-That's why we came up with `ExceptionCatcher`.
+That's why we came up with `ExceptionCatcher` (part of the [sweetener project](https://github.com/jsolve/sweetener).
 It does the same logic, but in a lot cleaner way.
 Take a look at the test:

 {% highlight java %}
 @Test